avan06/PS4CheaterNeo/README.md

 - `EnableScanDoneResume`:
 Determines whether to automatically resume the game when the scan is complete in query. `Default disabled`.
 - `EnableShowSearchSizeFirstScan`:
 Determines whether to show search size message when FirstScan. `Default enabled`.
 - `EnableFloatingResultExact`:
 Determines whether to make the calculation result of `Floating(float, double) completely exact` in query window, there can be `0.0001 difference` in the old mechanism. `Default enabled`.
 - `FloatingSimpleValueExponents`:
 Determine the `exponents value of the simple value of floating`. this option value is used in the query window when SimpleValues for floating point numbers is enabled.
 Cheat Engine is set to 11 (2 to the 11th power = 2^11 = plus or minus 2048). `Default value is 11`.

 #### HexEditor
 - `EnableAutoRefresh`:
 Determines whether to enable `Auto Refresh` in HexEditor. `Default disabled`.
 - `AutoRefreshTimerInterval`:
 Determines the Interval of AutoRefreshTimer when AutoRefresh is enabled, in `milliseconds`, HexEditor needs to be restarted after this value is changed. `Default 2500`.
+- `HexInfoDash`:
+Determines the delimited dash value that displays the current Hex value in the HexEditor.
+Default "-".

 ![option](assets/option.webp)